Subject: Social Science, History

 The Oxford African American Studies Center is a comprehensive collection of scholarship available online to focus on the lives and events which have shaped African American and African history and culture.

-Parker Library on the Web [Indexes and Abstracts]
+Parker Library on the Web [Primary Sources]

 High-resolution copies of 559 manuscripts in the Parker Library, Corpus Christi College, Cambridge University.
-Manuscripts date from the Sixth through the Sixteenth Centuries C.E.
+Manuscripts date from the sixth through the sixteenth centuries CE.
 Includes extensive bibliographic material relating to the collection.

 Pennsylvania Gazette 1728 1800 [Indexes and Abstracts]

 Published in Philadelphia from 1728 through 1800, The Pennsylvania Gazette is considered The New York Times of the 18th century.

 Digitized documents from the papers of Phyllis Lyon and Del Martin, founders of the first lesbian rights organization in the United States, the Daughters of Bilitis.
 This collection focuses on Lyon and Martin’s work with other organizations such as ACLE, the Kinsey Institute for Sex Research, the Council on Religion and the Homosexual, and the National Organization for Women, as well as covering the research and reception of Martin’s book Battered Wives.
 See also the related collection: Phyllis Lyon, Del Martin and the Daughters of Bilitis.